mcmenaminadrian/riscyforth/modules/modules.md

 21 - 22:  Pass this new end of dictionary to ___libriscy___

-23 - 24:  Restore return address and return
+23 - 25:  Restore return address, flush the icache and return

 ### Init array section